Topological operators, noninvertible symmetries and decomposition: General aspects

 \subsection{Wilson lines}

 So far, we have focused on dimension-zero operators.
 Next, we turn to Wilson lines in these theories.
-Specifically, in two-dimensional theories, we are thinking of open strings with Wilson lines of Chan-Paton factors along the boundaries.
+To clarify, there are two types of Wilson lines that one might be interested in: bulk Wilson lines, associated with the (finite) gauge theory, and boundary Wilson lines, also known as Chan-Paton factors in open strings.
 If there is no discrete torsion, then those Chan-Paton factors are in an ordinary representation of the orbifold group.
 If there is discrete torsion, on the other hand, then they are in a projective representation, determined by a cocycle $\omega$ representing an element of group cohomology.

-Those Wilson lines can be associated with different universes in the decomposition.
-(More generally, K theory and sheaves on gerbes decompose into K theory and sheaves on universes, as discussed in \cite{Hellerman:2006zs}.)
+The two types of Wilson lines have somewhat different interpretations: bulk Wilson lines act as bridges between universes, whereas boundary Wilson lines can be associated with different universes in the decomposition.
+(Geometrically, in the latter context, K theory and sheaves on gerbes decompose into K theory and sheaves on universes, as discussed in \cite{Hellerman:2006zs}.)
 We shall see that the projectors $\Pi_R$ we computed in subsection~\ref{sect:projectors} project onto Wilson lines associated with the universe corresponding to $R$.
 We will set up the computational technology in this section, then see that decomposition in examples later.

 Formally, several fusion categories of topological line operators have been defined in e.g. \cite{Brunner:2013ota,Brunner:2013xna,Brunner:2014lua,Bhardwaj:2017xup}.
 Briefly, the objects in one such category are topological line operators (such as Wilson lines), and the morphisms are local operators at junctions of the line operators.
 In this paper, we will associate such line operators with topological Wilson lines, associated to pairs $(C, \rho)$, where $C$ is a curve and $\rho$ is a representation.
 For simplicity we focus on open string diagrams with a Wilson line on the boundary and local operator insertions in the bulk, so we will usually omit the curve $C$, and focus on the representation reelvant to any given Wilson line.